 Does Vusi Die at the End of Wild Is the Wind?

 Vusi most likely dies at the end of ‘Wild Is the Wind.’
 When he fights with Wilhelm, the latter almost kills him, but his overconfidence and Vusi’s quick thinking save the cop.
-However, by the time Vusi reaches the town, he has lost sufficient blood.
+However, by the time Vusi reached the town, he had lost sufficient blood.
 The sound fades as we listen to the gunfire shots and ambient noise, and Vusi’s eyes close.
 This indicates he is likely dead, and there’s nobody who can put an end to the riots.

 Read More: Where Was Netflix’s Wild Is the Wind Filmed?